 Although the abovementioned rules are contradictory to the CJEU’s preliminary ruling in the case of Haqbin, they remain in force.
-However, since the judgment was rendered none of the asylum seekers has been deprived reception conditions on this basis.
-Beforehand, the provision was applied rarely (1-3 cases per year).
-It must be noted though that, in 2021, two persons were moved by the Office for Foreigners to another reception centre due to the recurrent violations of the rules in the first centre or their violent behaviour.
+However, since the judgment was rendered none of the asylum seekers has been deprived of reception conditions on this basis.

 Financial allowance can be reduced to a half also in case of a refusal to undergo medical examinations or necessary sanitary treatment of asylum seekers themselves and their clothes.
-This possibility was used once in 2020 in regard to an asylum seeker who refused to undergo medical examination after applying for asylum (epidemiological filter).
-It was not applied in 2021.
+This rule was not applied in 2022.

 Moreover, in case an asylum seeker stays outside the reception centre for a period exceeding two days, material reception conditions should be withheld by law until the moment of his return.